Nardil Side Effects

 Generic Name: phenelzine

-Note: This document contains side effect information about phenelzine.
-Some of the dosage forms listed on this page may not apply to the brand name Nardil.
+Note: This page contains side effects data for the generic drug phenelzine.
+It is possible that some of the dosage forms included below may not apply to the brand name Nardil.

 For the Consumer